-“Installing thousands of rack and bin labels, aisle signs, overhead bulk storage signs, dock door signs and hanging zone markers requires its own level of expertise, knowledge and specialized equipment,” Aitken said.
+“Installing thousands of rack and bin labels, aisle signs, overhead bulk storage signs, dock door signs and hanging zone markers requires its own level of expertise, knowledge and specialized equipment,” Johnston said.
 “You shouldn’t assume your in-house crew of warehouse specialists can tackle this challenge in their “spare time.”

 3. Have you considered the costs of installation materials and equipment?

 ID Label is able to purchase premium materials (like aircraft-grade cabling) at wholesale costs.
 This is critical when installing overhead signs, for instance, to maintain proper tension across long distances.

 Some clients have found that purchasing installation materials and rental equipment alone have exceeded the entire cost of an ID Label-managed installation.

 4. How are you ensuring that your warehouse labels and signs will be installed correctly?